Year 1 - Coastal and Uplands Habitats, Scarborough, North Yorkshire.

 Recent projects have included work on the social interactions within macaque troops, the effects of feather parasites on bird performance, and thermoregulation in lizards.
 A substantial proportion of recent students have used these field course projects to explore issues they mean to work on in greater depth in their final year research projects.

-Level 3 - African Ecology Field Course (South Africa).
+Year 3 - African Ecology Field Course (South Africa).

 The African Field Ecology study is available to students on Biology, Ecology and Conservation Biology and Zoology.
-It takes place in September of Level 3, before teaching resumes at the end of the summer vacation.
+It takes place in September of year 3, before teaching resumes at the end of the summer vacation.
 The site chosen for the study is The Shamwari Game Reserve in the Eastern Cape of South Africa.
 It has been specifically chosen due to the different types of habitat that it offers and the large number of diverse species of animals and plants alike, with many species that are unique to this location.

 Students will be required to take part in group projects collecting data and samples and analysing them with help from University lecturers and demonstrators, as well as staff from the nearby Rhodes University.
 Past projects have included study into the diet of the black rhino, small mammal diversity and distribution, kudu-vegetation interactions and ungulate density and distribution.